top of page

 tipping

-Tipping your artists is customary and very much appreciated, especially if you had a good experience.
-Tips can be left with cash or Venmo.
-If you use Venmo, please put something like "groceries" or "dinner" as the comment.
+Tipping your artist is customary and very much appreciated, especially if you had a good experience.
+Tips can be left using the following methods.

 after care